How to Get Into Penn: The Case Study of Isaac

 His new accomplishments

 • He began winning Public Forum debates, and he performed very well at the State level.
-In 11th grade, he became captain of the team in the 11th grade.
+In 11th grade, he became captain of the team.

-• He sought out—and landed—a fantastic internship with a state representative at the Capitol, where he worked twice a week after school.
+• He applied for—and landed—a fantastic internship with a state representative at the Capitol, where he worked twice a week after school.

 • Isaac ramped up his activity with his youth group and breathed some life into it by organizing new programming.

-Then he wrote some amazing essays.
-The main essay was a deeply personal account in which he was able to present an aspect of himself that caused him a lot of worry and psychological insecurity, but that he was slowly conquering by broadening his perspective of what is truly important in life.
-He also wrote a supplement about traveling to Israel with a large group of teens, and highlighted a particular experience that encapsulated the human dimensions of the conflict in Israel and Palestine.
+Then Isaac wrote some amazing essays.
+His Common App essay was a deeply personal account in which he was able to present an aspect of himself that caused him a lot of worry and psychological insecurity but that he was slowly conquering by broadening his perspective of what is truly important in life.
+He also wrote a supplemental essay about traveling to Israel with a large group of teens.
+He highlighted a particular experience that encapsulated the human dimensions of the conflict in Israel and Palestine.
 It was both wonderfully academic and intensely personal.

 Outcome

-So how do you get into Penn?
 Clearly there is no one way–there are as many ways as there are Penn students.
-But two things are clear.
+But two things are clear: a record of accomplishment and the need to focus on a few areas of interest where you can make the biggest impact.

 First, there is no fixed timeline or formula that will result in an admissions offer from the Ivy League.
 What is important is that you do the things that you enjoy, and that you do them to the maximum.
 What Penn and other Ivy schools want is a record of accomplishment.
 They want to see that you are a high achiever…not just in the classroom, but in life more generally.
 Of course they like athletes, but if the athlete is not good enough to play on an Ivy League Division 1 team, then that athletic participation doesn’t mean a whole lot.